Chopo Volcano: Toponymy

-The name is due to the nickname of the previous owner of the land where the volcano is located.
+It is named after the nickname of the previous owner of the land where the volcano is located.

 Physical aspects

 The area is of around 1 km2 and the cone was made of pyroclastic lava flows, its rocks are basaltic olivines.

 Social and economic activity

 Today the volcano is a quarry for road raw material.
 Cattle farming is practiced in the surrounding areas.